 Samuel Galler 黄善铭 (DPhil Candidate in International Development)

 He has worked with a research group called SESH (Social Entrepreneurship for Sexual Health) in Guangzhou and Hong Kong, which brings together stakeholders to design programmes related to aspects of sexual health including testing, education, and care.
 He has previously done research on HIV civil organisations in China at Tsinghua University in Beijing.
 He graduated from Harvard University in 2012 with an MA and BA in East Asian Studies and a Minor in Global Health & Health Policy.
+In his free time, he enjoys playing cello, chess, and tennis, singing, salsa-dancing, running, and learning new languages.

 Stefano Gandolfo (DPhil Candidate in Oriental Studies)